Layr-Labs/eigenlayer-docs/docs/developers/HowTo/publish/onboard-avs-dashboard.md

 ## Mainnet Dashboard onboarding
 To complete the process of onboarding your AVS to mainnet AVS Marketplace Dashboard, submit the [EigenLayer Mainnet Dashboard Onboarding Form](https://forms.gle/8BJSntA3eYUnZZgs8).

-## Testnet Dashboard Onboarding
-While the Holesky network instability continues, AVS developers are using Sepolia for development and testing.
-The AVS Marketplace is not deployed on Sepolia.
-EigenLayer will continue to support Holesky as it stabilizes for end to end protocol testing.

-For more information, refer to the [EigenLayer blog](https://www.blog.eigenlayer.xyz/).